Mayfair: Churches

 St George's, Hanover Square, constructed between 1721 and 1724 by John James, was one of 50 churches built following the Commission for Building Fifty New Churches Act in 1711.
-Emma, Lady Hamilton in 1791, poet Percy Bysshe Shelley in 1814, and Prime Ministers Benjamin Disraeli and H. H. Asquith in 1839 and 1894 respectively were all married in the church.
+Emma, Lady Hamilton, in 1791, poet Percy Bysshe Shelley in 1814, and Prime Ministers Benjamin Disraeli and H. H. Asquith in 1839 and 1894 respectively were all married in the church.
 The porch houses two cast-iron dogs rescued from a shop in Conduit Street that was bombed during the Blitz.

 Grosvenor Chapel on South Audley Street was built by Benjamin Timbrell in 1730 for the Grosvenor Estate.
-It was used by American armed forces during World War II.
-The parents of Arthur Wellesley, 1st Duke of Wellington are buried in the churchyard.
+It was used by American armed forces during the Second World War.
+The parents of Arthur Wellesley, 1st Duke of Wellington, are buried in the churchyard.

 The Mayfair Chapel on Curzon Street was a popular place for illegal marriages, including over 700 in 1742.
-James Hamilton, 6th Duke of Hamilton married Elizabeth Gunning here in 1752.
+James Hamilton, 6th Duke of Hamilton, married Elizabeth Gunning here in 1752.
 The Marriage Act 1753 stopped the practice of unlicensed marriages.
 The chapel was demolished in 1899.

 Hotels

-Having opened in 1837, Brown's is considered one of London's oldest hotels.
-Straddling Albemarle and Dover Streets, it is thought to have been a popular tea location for Queen Victoria, and it was from the hotel that in 1876 Alexander Graham Bell made the first successful telephone call in Britain.
-Writers including Agatha Christie and Rudyard Kipling were known to have stayed frequently, with novels At Bertram's Hotel and The Jungle Book both having been partially written during stays at Brown's.
-Theodore Roosevelt enjoyed staying at the hotel and married his partner with a reception there in 1886.
+Having opened in 1837, Brown's Hotel is considered one of London's oldest hotels.
+Straddling Albemarle and Dover streets, it is thought to have been a popular tea location for Queen Victoria, and it was from the hotel that in 1876 Alexander Graham Bell made the first successful telephone call in Britain.
+Certain writers were known to stay there frequently; Rudyard Kipling's The Jungle Book and Agatha Christie's At Bertram's Hotel were each partly written during a visit to Brown's.
+Theodore Roosevelt enjoyed staying at the hotel and married his fiancée Edith Roosevelt with a reception there in 1886.
 Now part of Rocco Forte Hotels, the Hotel maintains its popular tea room and has expanded to occupy 11 townhouses.

 Claridge's was founded in 1812 as Mivart's Hotel on Brook Street.
 It was acquired by William Claridge in 1855, who gave it its current name.
 The hotel was bought by the Savoy Company in 1895 and rebuilt in red brick.
 It was extended again in 1931.
-Several European royal families in exile stayed at the hotel during World War II.
-Alexander, Crown Prince of Yugoslavia was born there on 17 July 1945; the Prime Minister Winston Churchill is said to have declared the suite he was born in to be Yugoslav territory.
+Several European royal families in exile stayed at the hotel during the Second World War.
+Alexander, Crown Prince of Yugoslavia, was born there on 17 July 1945; the Prime Minister Winston Churchill is said to have declared the suite he was born in to be Yugoslav territory.

 Flemings Mayfair on Half Moon Street was opened in 1851 by Robert Fleming, who worked for Henry Paget, 2nd Marquess of Anglesey.
-It is the second oldest independent hotel in London.
+It is the second-oldest independent hotel in London.